hello-jason/intro-to-middleman/markdown.md

 --

-* One template correlates directly to one html page. `file name becomes slug/permalink`
+* One template correlates directly to one html page*. `file name becomes slug/permalink`

 ```tree
 ├── source